chrishful/Clack/README.md

 I implemented the interface using the classes already given to me, tweaking as needed.
-I was unable to complete both media objects as my teammate abandoned me, and I had to do this alone, however I did manage to implement an image being sent (either .jpg or .png).
+I was unable to complete both media objects as my teammate abandoned me, and I had to do this alone, however I did manage to implement an image being sent ( .png).
 I was really happy with the methods I found/used to get this application running, however when I exit a program the terminal does spit out a couple exceptions before quitting, which I was unable to fix.
 Also, if the server is closed, the client is sent into an infinite loop, which is not good, but I was unsure of how to fix.
-All in all, the text works (either the send button or just press enter), press the bottom text image to send a .txt file, and press the middle image to send a .jpg or .png file.
+All in all, the text works (either the send button or just press enter), press the bottom text image to send a .txt file, and press the middle image to send a .png file.
 List users only shows once you post something, I'm not sure why it does that.
 I plan on, over break, fixing the gui to look nicer and to implement an audio message as well.